 INSURANCE CLAIM PROCESS

 We work directly with the insurance company on behalf of the customer.
 Our goal is to ensure a best possible outcome of the insurance claim.

 Furthermore, we guide our customer through the entire claim process.
-Keeping them well informed, and most importantly, addressing any questions and concerns.
+As a result, we keep customers well informed.
+Also, any questions and concerns are quickly addressed.

 1. Check Your Policy

 First, before embarking on an insurance claim, it’s a good idea to check your policy.
 Basically, you want to make sure you have adequate coverage.